Kuuuube/ankihaptics/README.md

 2. Run Intiface Central and start the server by clicking on the top left start button (▶).
 (Optionally, enable `Start Server when Intiface Central Launches` in `App Modes`)

+    For further information on setting up and connecting your device to Intiface Central, see the [official documentation](https://docs.intiface.com/docs/intiface-central/quickstart).

 3. Install the Anki Haptics addon.

     - Open Anki.